abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

     ![Azure sql connection string](../../../images/azure-deploy-connection-string.png)

-  - **AZUREAPPSERVICE_PUBLISHPROFILE**: The publish profile of your Azure Web App Service.
+  - **AZUREAPPSERVICE_PUBLISHPROFILE**: The publish the profile of your Azure Web App Service.
 You can download it from the **Overview** tab of your Azure Web App Service.

     ![Publish profile](../../../images/azure-deploy-publish-profile.png)